Recurrently Exploring Class-wise Attention in A Hybrid Convolutional and Bidirectional LSTM Network for Multi-label Aerial Image Classification: Methodology

 \subsubsection{Dense High-level Feature Extraction}

-Learning efficient feature representations of input images is extremely crucial for image classification task.
-To this end, a modern popular trend is to employ a CNN architecture to automatically extract discriminative features, and many recent studies \cite{hua2018lahnet, mou2018vehicle, xia2017aid, kang2018u, zhu2017deep, mou2017multitemporal} have achieved great progresses in a wide range of classification tasks.
+Learning efficient feature representations of input images is extremely crucial for the image classification task.
+To this end, a modern popular trend is to employ a CNN architecture to automatically extract discriminative features, and many recent studies \cite{hua2018lahnet, mou2018vehicle, xia2017aid, kang2018u, zhu2017deep, mou2017multitemporal} have achieved great progress in a wide range of classification tasks.
 Inspired by this, our model adapts VGG-16 \cite{simonyan2014very}, one of the most welcoming CNN architectures for its effectiveness and elegance, to extract high-level features for our task.

 Specifically, the feature extraction module consists of 5 convolutional blocks, and each of them contains 2 or 3 convolutional layers (as illustrated in the left of Fig. \ref{fig:network}).
-Notably, the number of filters is equivalent in a common convolutional block and doubles after the spatial dimension of feature maps is scaled down by pooling layers.
-The purpose of such design is to enable the feature extraction module to learn diverse features at less computational expense.
+Notably, the number of filters is equivalent in a common convolutional block and doubles after each pooling layer, which is utilized to reduce the spatial dimension of feature maps.
+The purpose of such design is to enable the feature extraction module to learn diverse features at a less computational expense.
 The receptive field of all convolutional filters is $3 \times 3$, which increases nonlinearities inside the feature extraction module.
 Besides, the convolution stride is 1 pixel, and the spatial padding of each convolutional layer is set as 1 pixel as well.
-Among these convolutional blocks, max-pooling layers are interleaved for reducing the size of feature maps and meanwhile, maintaining only local representative, such as, maximum in a $2 \times 2$-pixel region.
+Among these convolutional blocks, max-pooling layers are interleaved for reducing the size of feature maps and meanwhile, maintaining only local representative, such as maximum in a $2 \times 2$-pixel region.
 The size of pooling windows is $2 \times 2$ pixels, and the pooling stride is 2 pixels, which halves feature maps in width and length.